onajifortune/onajifortune/README.md

 ## 💻 My Expertise
 - Backend development with Django, Flask, and Python
-- Front-end development with HTML, CSS, Bootstrap, and JavaScript
+- Front-end development with HTML, CSS, Bootstrap, TypeScript and JavaScript
 - Database design and implementation with PostgreSql
 - Version control with Git for collaborative development
 - Testing with Selenium, PyTest